Quantum Mechanics in symmetry language: Introduction

-According to Wikipedia there are at least 14 well known, more or less distinct, interpretations of quantum mechanics.
-There are also many less-known interpretations e.g.~\cite{qmotherinterpret0,qmotherinterpret1,consistenthist}.
-Various tests of completeness of quantum mechanics against hidden variable hypothesis~\cite{hiddenvar} such as Einstein-Podolsky-Rosen (EPR) experiments and similar apparent paradoxes~\cite{hardyparadox0,hardyparadox1}, and what is generally called {\it Bell's inequalities}~\cite{bellineqall}, after the original work by J.S.
-Bell~\cite{bellineq0,bellineq1}, are proposed and experimentally implemented.
-The original aim of Bell's inequalities were providing a quantitative mean for testing quantum mechanics in EPR gedanken experiment setup that involves entangled particles.
-Evidently, such experiments are not anymore just thought exercises.
-They have been carried out in different setups, even at long distances~\cite{eprlong0,eprlong1}, and use techniques which should lead to realization of quantum computing machines.
+According to Wikipedia there are at least 14 well known, more or less distinct interpretations of quantum mechanics.
+There are also many more less-known interpretations, see e.g.~\cite{qmotherinterpret0,qmotherinterpret1,consistenthist} for some examples.
+Various Einstein-Podolsky-Rosen (EPR) type experiments have been performed to verify completeness of quantum mechanics and search for hypothetical hidden variables~\cite{hiddenvar} and test of other apparent paradoxes~\cite{hardyparadox0,hardyparadox1}.
+Moreover, a quantitative verification of quantum mechanics became possible after discovery of what is generally called {\it Bell's inequalities}~\cite{bellineqall}, after the original work by J.S.
+Bell~\cite{bellineq0,bellineq1}.
+Nowadays these experiments are carried out in different setups, including loophole free~\cite{qmnoloophole} and at long distances~\cite{eprlong0,eprlong1,eprlong2}, and use techniques which should lead to realization of quantum computing machines and quantum telecommunication.
 In addition, a recently proposed no-go theorem provides a mean to test hidden variables and incompleteness hypothesis with non-entangled particles~\cite{qmnooverlap} (from here on PBR).
-The first test of contextuality using the Kochen-Specker theorem~\cite{qmcontextual}, which does not need specially prepared entangled particles, conclusively confirms predictions of quantum mechanics and their deviation from classical systems~\cite{qmcontextualityex}.
+Furthermore, the test of contextuality using the Kochen-Specker theorem~\cite{qmcontextual}, which does not need specially prepared entangled particles, conclusively confirms predictions of quantum mechanics and their deviation from what is seen in classical systems~\cite{qmcontextualityex}.